 For decades Clint Eastwood has been one of the best known American Western actors and an award-winning director.
 Working steadfastly through all eras of his life, he has truly become an American film icon.
-At age 90, Eastwood produced, directed, and starred in a film adaptation of the 1975 novel called Cry Macho which is set to be released sometime in 2021.
+At age 90, Eastwood produced, directed, and starred in a film adaptation of the 1975 novel called Cry Macho which was released in 2021.
 Just two years prior, Eastwood had starred and directed in The Mule – which was his first acting role since 2012.

 Now, it appears, that the veteran filmmaker and actor is looking to turn away from the spotlight and public life.
 In a message tweeted out on Sunday, July 18th, 2021, Eastwood exclaimed at how much “time flies” as he shared a series of photographs chronicling his many, many roles.